 - Hibiclens Shampoo.
-You may shower and gently wash your hair 24 hours after your drains are removed at your post-op day 1 appointment, avoiding the incision areas.
+You may shower and gently wash your hair 24 hours after your drains are removed (4 days after your facelift), avoiding the incision areas.
 Use the Hibiclens shampoo as instructed. - Hair Care.
 You may gently comb your hair with a large-toothed comb.
 Avoid aggressively tugging at hair knots or tangles.
 You may use a hair dryer to dry your hair only if it is set on the cool setting.
-No hair products (gel, mouse, hairspray, leave in conditioners, etc.) may be used for at least a week. - Hot Tubs/Swimming Pools.
-No hot tubs or swimming in a pool until your incisions have healed, and approved by your surgeon, which is usually around 6 weeks.
+No hair products (gel, mouse, hairspray, leave in conditioners, etc) may be used for at least a week. - Hot Tubs/Swimming Pools.
+No hot tubs or swimming in pools until your incisions have healed, and approved by your surgeon, which is usually around 6 weeks.